becomingbabyman/cause/README.md

 **Gotchas:**

 - All causal collections act like their EDN equivalent collection around Clojure collection functions.
 This means they only reveal active values.
-E.g. if a key is `dissoc`'d from a causal-map you will not be able to `get` it even though it does still exist in the underlying causal data structure.
+E.g. if a key is `dissoc`'d from a causal-map you will not be able to `get` it even though it does still exist in the underlying causal data structure and is only hidden with a tombstone.

 ### History / Change Tracking / Version Control